Table of Contents

 The Renderer Class

-Create a new file Renderers/HelloTriangleRenderer.cs:
+Create the file Renderers/HelloTriangleRenderer.cs:

 namespace ZenithTutorials.Renderers;